Skip to main content

 image

-However, if this is still too noisy, you can remove the All groups retention period config, select only months one and four, and visualize this as a line chart.
+However, if this is still too noisy, you can remove the All groups retention period config, select only months one and four, and visualize the result as a line chart.

 image